3D design and printing freelance specialist

 This optimization is not limited to 3D printing though : my academic and professional experience allows me to design parts for injection molding, CNC machining and much more !

 The price of a 3D design depends mostly on the complexity of the work required, as I bill by the hour.
 The more detailed and complex a part is, the more the price rises.
 A shape like this parrot can take a whole day to design, while simple geometric shapes such as PCB enclosures can be done in a matter of hours.

-It is possible to create far more complex systems with the use of 3D printing.
+It is possible to create far more complex systems with the use of 3D printing and other recent technological advancements.
 These can be subdivided into :